Breakthrough-Labs/use-wallet/README.md

 - `getBlockNumber()`: this function returns the current block number.
 This is a function because the block number updates often, which could trigger as many extra renders.
 Making an explicit call for the block number allows users of `useWallet()` to avoid extra renders when the block number is not needed.
 - `isConnected()`: this function returns whether the wallet is connected.
 - `networkName`: a human-readable name corresponding to the Chain ID.
 - `reset()`: call this function to “disconnect” from the current provider.
-This will also clean the latest error value stored in `use-wallet`'s state.
+This will also clean the latest error value stored in `use-wallet-btl`'s state.
 - `status`: contains the current status of the wallet connection.
 The possible values are:
   - "disconnected": no wallet connected (default state).
   - "connecting": trying to connect to the wallet.